Big Four (Accounting Firm) - Explained

 The Big Four refers to the largest accounting and auditing firms in the United States.
 This measurement is taken by their revenue details, and not really the quality of their work, although the latter might also come in handy in this analysis.
 These companies offer different services like tax consulting, management consulting, property valuation, market research on the businesses, provision of legal advice and assurance on tax or business financial related issues.
 Most companies turn to these firms for auditing and accounting, and sometimes, they can be hired by the IRS to conduct audits.
 They provide expert advice on different issues.
 The Big Four are Deloitte, Ernst & Young, Price Waterhouse and Coopers (PwC), and KPMG.

-A Little More on What is the Big Four Accounting Firms
+History of the Big Four Accounting Firms

 Formerly, the title of Big Four was the Big Eight, and what we currently have is as a result of an industry consolidation in 1989.
 The eight top firms are alphabetically given below.